 - 1. Once Selection Committee members sign the confidentiality agreement, bids will be distributed to Selection Committee members along with a summary spreadsheet created by our staff. - 2.
 Selection Committee members may review bids independently before meeting as a group. - 3.
-Committee members will convene one evening to review all bids and decide.
-During that meeting they will: - a.
-Discuss each bid. - b.
-Select finalists. - c.
+Committee members will convene in one evening to review all bids and make a decision.
+During that meeting they will:

+- a.
+Discuss each bid - b.
+Select finalists - c.
 Contact the designated bid representative for each finalist if a bid component needs clarification.
-The committee may decide not to contact finalists if no clarification is needed.

-d.
-Select a winning company to serve the co-op.
+(Committee may decide not to contact finalists if no clarification is needed.) - d.
+Select a winning company to service the co-op.